jayashree-nataraj/aws-utility-tool/README.md

 # aws-utility-tool

-This is a docker cli tool used to perform admin level operations using the [AWS SDK](https://aws.amazon.com/sdk-for-python/) for service such as route53, s3
+This is a commad line utility tool using [AWS SDK](https://aws.amazon.com/sdk-for-python/) for AWS service such as route53, s3

 <!-- TOC -->